-Weekly student contact hours: 20
+Weekly student contact hours: twenty (20)

 Generally, a scheduled, semester-based course with a single intake of students and fixed intake and completion dates.
 Instruction requires preparation time in advance of the class time.
-Students will be taking the same course-work.
-Instruction will be primarily lecture, instructor-organized group work and laboratory activities.
-All students will take assignments and tests at the same time.
+Students shall be taking the same course-work.
+Instruction shall be primarily lecture, instructor-organized group work and laboratory activities.
+All students shall take assignments and tests at the same time.